youyoumu/weather-app/README.md

 # weather-app

-This project is part of The Odin Project Course.
+This project is part of The Odin Project course.

 Live: https://youyoumu.github.io/weather-app/